TimbakTwo/product-preview-card/README.md

 All in all for me this is a very challenging front end mentor challenge but it was fun coding and looking forward for more

-6. I learned an html tag that is new to me it's called "strike" it's useful for a part of e-commerce websites like I am making right now.